• Facebook

 If you would rather read-

 So many daughters in the role of “good daughter” remain silent when a hostile critical comment comes their way.
-The barb, the swipe, is leveled at them and they freeze.
-The “good daughter” is programmed not rock the boat and to smooth things over.
+The barb, the swipe, is leveled at them, and they freeze.
+The “good daughter” is programmed not to rock the boat and to smooth things over.
 Yet, she knows deep down she goes against herself by remaining silent.
 If this sounds like you, let me break down what is happening.
 The problem with not speaking up for yourself is that resentment builds & erodes your self-confidence.
 You remain conflicted and have a hard time trusting anyone.
-When you let resentment build over time you worry you will blow up if you speak your mind.
+When you let resentment build over time, you worry you will blow up if you speak your mind.
 How do you address hostility that comes your way without losing your cool or playing doormat?
 Let’s come into the moment – when you need to confront hurtful behavior.
 You might respond like this-

 “You know, that was really hurtful.
 I’m not sure you meant to hurt me, but that’s how it came across.
 Could you tell me why you want to say that?”

-If you’re met with silence, you might’ve just taken the other person off guard, or conversely you might have called them out on their hostility.
+If you’re met with silence, you might’ve just taken the other person off guard, or conversely, you might have called them out on their hostility.
 When you are habitually bullied by another woman, she is counting on you to remain passive.
 If the comment wasn’t intended as hurtful, then she has a chance to regroup and say something along the lines of-

 “Oh, I’m so sorry.
 What you felt isn’t what I intended.
 Let’s talk about it”